pnnl/NWQ-Sim/doc/user_manual.md

 Replace `<NODES>` with the number of compute nodes, `<GPUS>` with the total number of GPUs, and `<NWQ-Sim Command>` with the NWQ-Sim execution command.

-## XACC Frontend
-To use NWQ-Sim as an execution backend for XACC, follow these steps:
+## NWQ-Sim for Chemistry Simulations

+NWQ-Sim is also capable of conducting chemistry simulations using the XACC frontend, such as Variational Quantum Eigensolver (VQE) simulations.
+This allows for a range of complex quantum chemical computations using NWQ-Sim.

+Below is an example of how to use NWQ-Sim with the XACC frontend for a VQE simulation:

 1. Install XACC by following the steps outlined in the [XACC repository](https://github.com/eclipse/xacc#build-from-source).

+2. Navigate to /NWQSim/xacc folder and create a source file.
 2. Include the NWQ-Sim backend implementation in your code:
 ```c++
 #include "nwq_accelerator.hpp"
 ```

-Create an NWQAccelerator object:
+4. Create an NWQAccelerator object:
 ```c++
 auto nwq_acc = std::make_shared<xacc::quantum::NWQAccelerator>();
 ```

-Utilize the NWQAccelerator with XACC.
+5. Utilize the NWQAccelerator with XACC.
 For example, you can run XACC-VQE:
 ```c++
  xacc::Initialize(argc, argv);